If you're just joining us, if a welfare recipient, just getting out of bed and on your way to the emergency room, it's great to have you with us too.

 What was your comment about it?

-Well, in that we'll see that Mr. Schrum uh had the Hutzpah to lecture us on how the Edwards example represents a uh a wonderful educational opportunity to understand and deal with the cancer situation.
+Well, in that, you'll see that Mr. Shrum had the chutzpah to lecture us on how the Edwards example represents a wonderful educational opportunity to understand and deal with the cancer situation.

 That's not what he said.

-He said it was we he said a country learned more about cancer in one press conference in one day because of the Edwards press conference than anybody has ever known.
+He said a country learned more about cancer in one press conference in one day because of the Edwards press conference than anybody has ever known.

-And see, this is the problem is the arrogance that I've always described to these people or assigned to them, the arrogance and condescension.
+And see, this is the problem is the arrogance that I've always described to these people or assigned to them.

-Only when they talk about something are experts talking about.
+Only when they talk about something our experts are talking about, everybody else is an idiotic plebe and doesn't understand it.

-Well, as a cancer patient of several years, Rush, I fail to understand how going out and shaking a couple thousand hands a day, kissing babies and hugging strangers, when your immune system is weakened and you probably have a low neutrophile and and white blood cell count because of chemotherapy represents a good example.
+Well, as a cancer patient of several years, Rush, I fail to understand how going out and shaking a couple thousand hands a day, kissing babies, and hugging strangers, when your immune system is weakened and you probably have a low neutrophile and white blood cell count because of chemotherapy, represents a good example.

-Uh they'd be appalled if I was gonna go out and wade into a sea of humanity during cough and cold season.
+They'd be appalled if I was going to go out and wade into a sea of humanity during cough and cold season.

 Here's that bite.